Expanding Diverse and Resilient Food Systems for Landless Farmers in Zimbabwe

 The COVID-19 pandemic underscored the need to protect and strengthen the capacities of peasant movements to feed people and hasten the transformation towards a just and sustainable food system.
 Peasants, or landless farmers, feed more than 70% of the world, but they bear the brunt of the impacts of industrial agriculture, climate change, and health epidemics.
-It’s time to expand localized, diverse and resilient food systems.
+It’s time to expand localized, diverse, and resilient food systems.

 La Via Campesina (LVC) for years has been promoting a rapid agroecological transition as is integral to the full realization of peasants' rights.
 Created in 1993 by small farmers seeking to protect their rights in the face of an increasingly globalized food system, LVC has grown to 182 affiliates in 81 countries across Africa, Asia, Europe and the Americas.
-It represents 200 million small-and mid-sized farmers, landless people, rural women and youth, indigenous peoples and agricultural workers.
+It represents 200 million small-and mid-sized farmers, landless people, rural women and youth, Indigenous peoples and agricultural workers.

 Communities have been particularly hard hit in the Sub-Equatorial Afrotropics, and LVC is seeking funding to expand its work across Zimbabwe and neighboring countries.
-Funds will help farmers and advocates promote social transformation, agrarian reform, guarantee of rights to seeds and accessible markets agroecological practices, and the recognition of peasant solutions in the face climate change.
+Funds will help farmers and advocates promote social transformation, agrarian reform, guarantee of rights to seeds and accessible markets agroecological practices, and the recognition of peasant solutions in the face of climate change.

 LVC’s Africa program, with allies GRAIN and ETC Group, supports agroecology as the cornerstone of a fair and sustainable food system and a key form of resistance to an industrial farming model that puts profit before nutrition, soil and water health, and farming families’ secure livelihoods.
-The LVC’s grassroots network lifts up farmers, peasants and indigenous by increasing public support for family farming and facilitates farmer to farmer learning.
+The LVC’s grassroots network lifts up farmers, peasants, and Indigenous by increasing public support for family farming and facilitates farmer to farmer learning.

 Covid-19 and the Decade of Family Farming, which began in 2019, are both opportunities to advocate for public policies that support the rights of small-scale food producers.